Participants in traditional attire at a Japanese tea ceremony, learning matcha-making techniques.

 Google Verified Seller

-45-minute shared tea ceremony session
+Entry for a 45-minute shared tea ceremony session

-Matcha preparation and tasting
+Features matcha preparation and tasting

-Introduction to tea ceremony etiquette
+Access to introduction on tea ceremony etiquette

-Kimono dressing during the ceremony (if option selected)
+Ticket includes kimono dressing during the ceremony (if option selected)

 Participants in traditional attire at a Japanese tea ceremony, learning matcha-making techniques.

-Getting started
+Getting Started

 Person performing traditional Japanese tea ceremony with matcha tools.